csurgay/ansible-training/exercises/06_Playbooks/README.md

 The same rules and locations apply for Playbooks Inventory than for ad-hoc commands Inventory.

+---
+### Running a Playbook

 Playbooks are run then with the command:

 `ansible-playbook -i ./inventory-file playbook.yml`

+Verbosity of output can be increased using the usual `-v`, `-vv`, `-vvv`, `-vvvv` options.

+If you just want to check the syntax of your Playbook, use the `---syntax-check` option:
+`ansible-playbook -i ./inventory-file ---syntax-check playbook.yml`